Dyalog/link/docs/Discussion/TechDetails.md

 - Source code must not have embedded newlines within character constants.
 Although `⎕FX` does allow this, Link will error if this is attempted.
 This restriction comes because newline characters would be interpreted as a new line when saved as text file.
 When newline characters are needed in source code, they should be implemented by a call to `⎕UCS` e.g. `newline←⎕UCS 13 10  ⍝ carriage-return + line-feed`

 !!!
 Note
-    If you are still using the pre-Unicode version of Dyalog known as "Classic": Link 3.0 will work, but names which contain characters other than a-z, A-Z, 0-9 and _ will cause Link to create strange file names.
+    If you are still using the pre-Unicode version of Dyalog known as "Classic": Link will work, but names which contain characters other than a-z, A-Z, 0-9 and _ will cause Link to create strange file names.
 For example `]add ⎕IO` will cause the creation of a file named `ŒIO.apla`.
 Depending on the names of your objects, this may make it difficult to share source files between Classic and Unicode interpreters.

 ## How does Link work?

 Some people need to know what is happening under the covers before they can relax and move on.
 If you are not one of those people, do not waste any further time on this section.
 If you do read it, understand that things may change under the covers without notice, and we will not allow a requirement to keep this document up-to-date to delay work on the code.
-It is reasonably accurate as of September 2023, at the end of the Link 4.0 development cycle.
+It is reasonably accurate as of February 2024, at the end of the Link 4.0 development cycle.

 **Terminology:** In the following, the term *object* is used very loosely to refer to functions, operators, namespaces, classes and arrays.